Key takeaways

 Whichever card you want to add to your portfolio, apply soon so you can meet the minimum spend without having to scramble.
 You may have to wait a few days or weeks before you get the rewards, too.

-Open your credit lines before you leave
+2. Increase your available credit before you leave

 “Look at your itinerary and assess what kinds of purchases you will be making,” says Jason Gaughan, head of consumer card products at Bank of America.
 “For example, if you plan to spend more on dining or experiencing new places, use a rewards card that will offer a strong cash back rate on your biggest and most frequent expenses.
 For international travelers, look for a card with no foreign transaction fee to save while you’re abroad.”

-Create a realistic, debt-free trip budget
+4. Create a realistic trip budget

-So instead of delaying or canceling your vacation, make some adjustments.
-Then decide on the amount you’re comfortable spending on the trip.
+Once you see how much you have in discretionary funds, you can decide on the amount you’re comfortable spending on the trip.
 Do your best to ensure that all associated expenses fall under that ceiling.
-With a well-developed vacation budget, you are far less likely to come home to unexpected and high debt.
+Those expenses might include:

-“Before booking travel, do your due diligence and look for deals,” says Trae Bodge, a smart shopping expert and lifestyle journalist.
+“Before booking travel, do your due diligence and look for deals,” says Trae Bodge, a shopping expert and lifestyle journalist.
 “Travel apps like Hopper will help you find discounts on flights and hotels, but also check with deal sites like PayPal Honey for discounts on accommodations through VRBO and Hotels.com.”

-Reduce costs with credit card perks and deals
+5. Reduce costs with credit card perks and deals

 To further reduce the amount you have to pay for your trip, look into all the things that your credit cards may include as valuable travel perks.
 It could be everything from: